 In view of this, the MCA thus argues that even if there were no alternative fixed telephony operators, GO would still be indirectly constrained by mobile voice telephony services.
-In the absence of regulation it would be very unlikely, therefore, for GO or any other fixed telephony operator to increase the tariffs of fixed access and/or fixed calls.
-This is because if fixed access and/or fixed call tariffs were to increase, the extent with which people are using their mobile phone to make voice calls will further intensify.
-The MCA thus believes that mobile voice telephony services will serve as an indirect constraint to the behaviour of fixed telephony operators in the absence of regulation.
+In the absence of regulation it would be very unlikely, therefore, for GO or any other fixed telephony operator to increase the tariffs of fixed access and/or fixed calls beyond the competitive level.
+This is because if fixed access and/or fixed call tariffs were to significantly increase, the extent with which people are using their mobile phone to make voice calls will further intensify as the price differential between fixed and mobile telephony would continue to narrow.
+The MCA thus believes that mobile voice telephony services serve as an indirect constraint to the behaviour of fixed telephony operators in the absence of regulation.

 Similarly, the MCA argues that OTT services are also likely to be posing an indirect competitive constraint on the fixed telephony markets.
-In fact according to the 2013 survey24 18% of households claim to use OTT services such as Skype and MSN to make local calls.
+In fact according to the 2013 survey25 18% of households claim to use OTT services such as Skype and MSN to make local calls.
 Furthermore, the majority of respondents that make local calls over these services believe that they are a good substitute to fixed line telephony.
-In view of this, the MCA once again reaffirms that in order to consolidate voice traffic volumes, GO would not increase fixed telephony tariffs or act uncompetitively in the absence of regulation.
+In view of this, the MCA once again reaffirms that in order to consolidate voice traffic volumes, GO cannot act in an uncompetitive way in the absence of regulation without facing a drop in usage or subscriptions.